pelithne/k8s/admin-account-access.md

-# Access ACR without Service Principal
+# Create pipeline from existing file

 In order to access Azure Container Registry (for pushing docker images) without a service principal, you need to create a **Service Connection** for a basic docker registry.
 Then you need to use that service connection in your pipelines.